-RECEIVING ONLINE PURCHASES: Another area of potential risk when shopping online is receiving your boxes of goodies.
+Another area of potential risk when shopping online is receiving your boxes of goodies.
 Shipping to your family home even if you think everyone will be out of the house is always a risk.
 What are the fail-safe methods for delivery:

 - PO Boxes/UPS Store Mail Boxes mean you pay a monthly fee and can have your goodies shipped to a ‘safe’ address that you can choose to pick-up at your leisure

 - UPS Depot.
 Any shipment by UPS can be addressed or directed to your closest UPS Customer Center/Depot (not a UPS Store).
-They will then hold the package for 5 business days free of charge and you can collect it in person with a government issued ID as proof.
+They will then hold the package for 5 business days free of charge and you can collect it in person with a government-issued ID as proof.

 - Work Address/Friend’s Address.
 We have a lot of customers that have their purchases sent to work addresses and to friend’s addresses.
-Jus make sure where you are sending your packages is safe and that no-one un-intended will open the contents.
+Just make sure where you are sending your packages is safe and that no-one un-intended will open the contents.

 - Hotels.
 Over 10% of all orders we ship go to hotels.
-We have many customers where the only time they order is when they are travelling with work and so feel safe only when away from home.
+We have many customers where the only time they order is when they are traveling with work and so feel safe only when away from home.

-OTHER CONSIDERATIONS: If crossdressing is just an occasional lifestyle habit then it is easier to compartmentalize and stay on top of.
+If crossdressing is just an occasional lifestyle habit then it is easier to compartmentalize and stay on top of.
 However, if it is something that is a part of your ongoing life and you cannot afford to have others find out about the ‘other you’ then try to minimize the risk of disclosure.
 These are other areas we know many of our customers try to make as safe as possible?

 - Storage.
-If having your girls stuff discovered at home will have bad consequences then don’t do it.
+If having your girl’s stuff discovered at home will have bad consequences then don’t do it.
 Invest in a storage facility.
 Do not store in the trunk of a car as this is not safe and can damage certain items.